Kym Hampton: Post-career

 Off the court, Hampton has pursued modeling, acting, and singing.
 She is an original CoverGirl Queen Collection model featured in print and a nationwide commercial.
 She was one of the original Lane Bryant "V-Girls" in a national V-Girl campaign.
-She's graced the pages of Glamour Magazine, Essence Magazine and other magazines.
+She's appeared in Glamour Magazine, Essence Magazine and other magazines.
 In 2012 Hampton was one of the women featured on ABC's The Revolution daytime TV show trying to improve themselves, particularly with regard to weight loss.
 Over a five-month period Hampton got her weight down to what it had been when she played professional basketball.